-The Fund's investment objective is current income.
-While there is no assurance that the Fund will achieve its investment objective, it endeavors to do so by following the strategies and policies described in this Prospectus.
+The Fund's investment objective is to provide current income.
+While there is no assurance that the Fund will achieve its investment objective, it endeavors to do so by following the principal strategies and policies described in this Prospectus.
+The Fund's Statement of Additional Information (SAI) provides information about the Fund's non-principal strategies.

-The Fund is intended to provide returns consistent with investments in short- to intermediate-term obligations of the U.S. government and its agencies and instrumentalities.
-The Fund's overall strategy is therefore to invest in a portfolio consisting generally of U.S. Treasury securities and U.S. government agency securities with maturities of not less than two years and not more than five years.
-The Fund may also use derivative contracts and/or hybrid instruments to implement elements of its strategies, particularly to manage duration and hedge against potential losses.
+The Fund is intended to provide returns consistent with investments in short-term obligations of the U.S. government and its agencies and instrumentalities.
+The Fund's overall strategy is therefore to invest in a portfolio generally consisting of U.S. Treasury securities and U.S. government agency securities with maturities of not less than one year and not more than three years, and related derivative contracts.
+The Fund may also invest in bonds issued by banks and guaranteed by the Federal Deposit Insurance Corporation (FDIC).
 A description of the principal types of securities and derivative contracts in which the Fund invests, other investment techniques principally used by the Fund and their risks immediately follows this strategy section.